reactiveui/Splat.DI.SourceGenerator/README.md

     SplatRegistrations.RegisterLazySingleton<IMessagesSqlDataSource, MessagesSqlDataSource>();
 ```

+You must call either `SplatRegistrations.SetupIOC()` or with the specialisation `SplatRegistrations.SetupIOC(resolver)` once during your application start.
+This must be done in each assembly where you use SplatRegistrations.

+The resolver version of `SetupIOC` is used mainly for unit tests.

 ### Constructor Injection
 If there are more than one constructor use the `[DependencyInjectionConstructor]` attribute to signify which one should be used.